-Despite the failure to pass key bills, there were some notable developments regarding housing-related bills, several of which are heading to the Governor’s desk for signature.
-The Governor has 30 calendar days, ending on September 30, 2020, to sign these proposals into law.
+Despite the failure to pass key bills, there were some notable developments regarding housing-related bills.
+The Governor signed each of the bills by the September 30, 2020 deadline, and each bill has now been chaptered into law.
 Key bills include:

 - AB 2345 (Gonzalez, Chiu): AB 2345 makes a number of important changes to the state Density Bonus Law, which was originally adopted in 1979 and has recently gained traction as a critical tool for increasing housing production across the state.
 The existing Density Bonus Law requires local governments to grant additional residential density and to provide relief from certain development standards that would result in project cost savings (referred to as “concessions” or “incentives”) for projects that incorporate qualifying amounts of income-restricted units.